Choosing Window Frame Colours for Your Home

 How to choose the best window frame colour for your project

-This award-winning home in North London has aluminium grey windows and doors finished in a bespoke shade: Umbra Grey (RAL 7022) It’s a subtle warm grey-brown, designed to harmonise with the warm brickwork and black charred wood uprights that give the front facade an eye-catching individuality.
+This award-winning home in North London has aluminium windows and doors finished in a bespoke shade: Umbra Grey (RAL 7022) It’s a subtle warm grey-brown, designed to harmonise with the warm brickwork and black charred wood uprights that give the front facade an eye-catching individuality.

 First steps to deciding your window and door frame colour